s-di-cola/swapcast/docs/src/src/RewardDistributor.sol/contract.RewardDistributor.md

 Allows any user to initiate a reward claim for a specific prediction NFT.

-*This function can be paused by the owner in case of emergency.
-When paused, all calls to this function will revert.*
+*This function acts as a secure passthrough to the PredictionManager.claimReward function.
+It includes multiple security features:
+1. Reentrancy protection via the nonReentrant modifier
+2. Pausability for emergency situations
+3. Input validation for the token ID
+4. Try-catch pattern to handle errors from the PredictionManager gracefully The actual reward logic, NFT burning, and ETH transfer occur in the PredictionManager.
+This contract simply forwards the request and handles any errors that might occur.*

 **Notes:**
-- reverts: With `Pausable.EnforcedPause` if the contract is paused
+- reverts: Pausable.EnforcedPause If the contract is paused

-- reverts: With `ZeroAddress` if the PredictionManager address is not set

-- reverts: With `InvalidTokenId` if the tokenId is zero
+- reverts: InvalidTokenId If the tokenId is zero

-- reverts: With `ClaimFailedInPool` if the underlying PredictionManager call fails
+- reverts: ClaimFailedInPool If the underlying PredictionManager call fails

-- emits: RewardClaimed On successful claim
+- emits: RewardClaimed On successful claim with the claimer address and token ID

 ```solidity